Left Atrial Appendage Occluder Device (WATCHMAN)

 - You have a history of serious bleeding while taking blood thinners.

-- You are taking warfarin and having trouble with your treatment plan and a different type of blood thinner isn't an option for you.
+- You are taking warfarin and having trouble with your treatment plan, and a different type of blood thinner is not an option for you.

-Speak with one of our cardiac specialists to see if WATCHMAN might be for you, or download this WATCHMAN brochure to learn more about the implant.
+Speak with one of our cardiac specialists to see if WATCHMAN might be right for you and to discuss your treatment options.